TheRootDaemon/TheRootDaemon/README.md

 ## By the way, Root Daemons are important ...

-A **Root Daemon** refers to a background process (daemon) running with root (administrator) privileges on a Unix/Linux system.
-Daemons typically handle core system functions and services in the background.
+A **Root Daemon** refers to a background process (daemon) running with root (administrator) privileges on a Unix/Linux system and Daemons typically handle core system functions and services in the background.